 - Keep Unrestricted Communications with the Child.
 It is imperative for both parents to keep unrestricted communication with their children, clarifying that both parents love them.
 This does not imply questioning the children about the other parent, but to engage in a discussion on various subjects.

-When the evidence has been collected, the besieged parent can file a motion with the court to evaluate or alter child custody orders.
+When the evidence has been collected about parental alienation definition, the besieged parent can file a motion with the court to evaluate or alter child custody orders.
 In a few cases, the court might assign a guardian ad litem to stand for the best interest of the child, distinct from the parents’ representation.

 What effects can parental alienation have on a child?

 Parental alienation can have a wide range of effects on the child, including emotional and behavioral issues, difficulty forming relationships, guilt, confusion over loyalty to both parents, withdrawal from friends or family, and even depression.